 - Remove obstructions from walkways, such as ladders and other maintenance equipment.

-- If there is a lawn sprinkler system, remember to turn it off and drain the system when the temperature nears freezing.
-If you donít, the pipes could freeze, leading to leaks and an unplanned ice rink.
+- If there is a lawn sprinkler system, turn it off and drain the system when the temperature nears freezing.
+If you donít, the pipes can freeze and create leaks and icy patches.

 Other Important Safety Tips